-As an action on her turn, Kristen plays a 4-point Lay Dishonour Card against Ben, the Householder, a fellow layman.
-Ben does not have a Counter Card to deflect the Dishonour Card, so he places one of his Character Cards on top of the Dishonour Card and adds it to the end of the Rumour Mill queue.
+As an action on her turn, Kristen plays a 4-point Lay Dishonour Card against Ben, the Householder, a fellow Layman.
+Ben does not have a Counter Card to deflect the Dishonour Card, so he places it in front of himself.
+As this is the first Dishonour Card played against him, Ben now has 4 Dishonour Points.